Valentine’s Day Sugar Cookies

 You can make your own Royal Icing (see recipe above) or use one of the Wilton pre-made Royal Icing mixes.
 Just follow the directions for either one.

-Ideally, you want two different types of icing consistency to decorate your cookies.
+Ideally, you want two types of icing consistency to decorate your cookies.
 The first is called Flood Icing.
 This is what I call the base coat.
+(The second is decorative icing, and more about that later.)

 How to Make Sugar Cookies